The Golden Goose

 Simpleton yawned.
 He said, "Now that was a good night's sleep!
 It's time to get going."
 He took the golden goose and left the inn, not noticing the three sisters who were stuck, tumbling after him left and right, wherever his legs took him.

-A farmer hoeing his field saw this strange sight.
-He said, "I have never seen a golden goose before, but if those girls are going to get a piece of it, there's no reason I shouldn't, either."
+A farmer hoeing his field saw the young man with the shining golden goose and the three young women rolling behind.
+He thought, "That golden goose is a treasure!
+If those girls are going to get a piece of it, there's no reason I shouldn't, too."
 He grabbed the youngest daughter by the hand, whereupon his hand instantly became stuck to her hand, and he had to stagger along behind them.

-After awhile Simpleton entered a kingdom where a large crowd was gathered in front of the King's castle.
+After awhile, Simpleton entered a kingdom where a large crowd was gathered in front of the King's castle.

 "What's going on?" said Simpleton to someone standing there.